ThisIsItz/ThisIsDev/blog-posts/git-basic/git-basic.md

 Git repository contains all the changes that we save in git, that are finalized and uploaded by a commit.
 The staging area is in between, is a holding area, a kind of queue when we are waiting for the changes for the next commit.

-The remote state is another repository.
-You can use git without a remote repository but (GITHUB)
+The remote state is another repository, is a version of your project that is hosted on the internet.
+There are some repository hosting services, like Github, that provides helps you manage your remote repositories.
+However, you can use git without a remote repository at all.

 ## So, how can I add the changes that I’ve made to the staging area?